 The Company typically enters into indemnification agreements in the ordinary course of business.
 Pursuant to these agreements, the Company indemnifies and agrees to reimburse the indemnified party for losses and costs incurred by the indemnified party, generally the Company's customers, in connection with patent, copyright, trade secret, or other intellectual property or personal right infringement claim by third parties with respect to the Company's technology.
 The term of these indemnification agreements is generally perpetual after execution of the agreement.
 Based on when customers first subscribe for the Company's service, the maximum potential amount of future payments the Company could be required to make under certain of these indemnification agreements is unlimited, however, more recently the Company has typically limited the maximum potential value of such potential future payments in relation to the value of the contract.
-Based on historical experience and information known as of December 31, 2012, the Company has not incurred any costs for the above guarantees and indemnities.
-The Company has received one request for indemnification from a customer in connection with a patent infringement suit brought against that customer by a third party.
-To date, the Company has not agreed that the requested indemnification is required by the Company's contract with the customer.
+Based on historical experience and information known as of December 31, 2013, the Company has not incurred any costs for the above guarantees and indemnities.
+The Company has received requests for indemnification from customers in connection with patent infringement suits brought against the customer by a third party.
+To date, the Company has not agreed that the requested indemnification is required by the Company's contract with any such customer.